Iftee360/algorithms/searching-alogrithms/binary-search.md

 Binary search halves the searchable items and thus reduces the count of comparisons to be made to very less numbers.

+### Different Cases

+#### 1. Worst-case scenario [ Big O ( log n ) ] :
+We have to divide a list of n elements in half **repeatedly** to find the target element, either because the target element will not be found at the end of the last division or doesn't exist in the array at all.
+#### 2. Best-case scenario [ Sigma (1) ] :
+The target element is at the midpoint of the full array, and so we can stop looking after we start

 ## Pseudocode

 The pseudocode of binary search algorithms should look like this −